1989 San Diego Chargers season: Overview

 While Gary Anderson's holdout meant that the running game had lost a 1,000-yard rusher from 1988, rookie Marion Butts proved a pleasant surprise for his head coach, scoring seven touchdowns in his first six games.
 He had a scoring drought mid-season, and missed time through injury, but still led the team with 683 yards at 4 yards per carry, while his total of nine rushing touchdowns ranked seventh in the league.
 Tim Spencer added 521 yards, and the team ranked near the middle of the league overall.

 San Diego's defense ranked ninth in the league for points allowed, and sixth for yardage.
 They benefitted from a strong defensive front seven, where Leslie O'Neal shifted to the outside linebacker position to make room for rookie defensive end Burt Grossman.
 O'Neal, back to full fitness following his 1986 knee injury, had 12 1/2 sacks, while Grossman had 10 and Lee Williams led the AFC with 14.
 The trio's combined total of 36 1/2 helped San Diego rank third in the league with 48 sacks.
 Inside linebacker Gary Plummer led the team with 146 tackles, while Gill Byrd's seven interceptions were the most by a Charger, and tied for fourth-best in the league.

 On special teams, Chris Bahr made 17 of 25 kicks, ranking 22nd in the league with a 68% conversion rate.
 The Chargers struggled to cover kick returns, giving up the fifth highest average yardage per punt return with 10.5 and second highest per kickoff return with 21.9.
 Anthony Miller, in addition to his successes on offense, averaged 25.4 yards on 21 kickoff returns, fourth best in the league, while running one back for a touchdown for the second consecutive season.

 Schedule

-Note: Intra-division opponents are in bold text.